1.6 Pre-Birth Procedures and Guidance

 Information sharing is vital to safeguarding and promoting the welfare of children and young people.
 A key factor identified in many serious case reviews (SCRs) has been a failure by practitioners to record information, to share it, to understand its significance and then take appropriate action.
 (DfE 2015).

 The DfE’s Information Sharing (Advice for Practitioners providing safeguarding services to Children, Young People, parents and carers) provides guidance on sharing information and includes the ‘Seven golden rules to sharing information.
-Professionals should also refer to the BSCB Information Sharing Code of Practice
+Professionals should also refer to the BSCP Information Sharing Code of Practice

 Other points to consider: